 3.5d Artillery Transport.
-Allied artillery units (except the optional 5.5" guns) can be air transported even though they require an EQ Repl to rebuild.
+Allied artillery units (except the optional 5.5" guns) can be air transported even though they do not have Leg MA.
 They count as 1 RE each for transport purposes.
+An exception to 14.9c.

-Designer's Note.
-Most of the artillery used by the Allies were either mountain artillery or light artillery and thus easily moved in the difficult terrain.
+Design Note: Most of the artillery used by the Allies were either mountain artillery or light artillery and thus easily moved in the difficult terrain.
 This equipment could be and was air transported.